Kia ora!

 If you want to talk to someone further you can call these free helplines 24/7:

-• New Zealand AIDS Foundation offers HIV prevention programmes, testing, counselling and support services.
+Burnett Foundation Aotearoa offers HIV prevention programmes, HIV or STI testing, counselling and support services.

 Body Positive is a group founded by and run for people with HIV/AIDS.